Museo di Scultura Antica Giovanni Barracco

-Museo Barracco di Scultura Antica (Italian, Barracco Museum of Antique Sculpture) is a museum in Rome, Italy, featuring a collection of works acquired by the collector Giovanni Barracco, who donated his collection to the City of Rome in 1902.
+The Museo di Scultura Antica Giovanni Barracco (English: Giovanni Barracco Museum of Antique Sculpture) is a museum in Rome that displays the antiquities collection of Giovanni Barracco.
+After amassing an impressive private collection throughout his travels as a member of the Italian parliament, Barracco donated the works to the city of Rome in 1902.
+Since 1948, the collection has been housed in the Renaissance-era Palazzetto Le Roy, which has been expanded underground with archaeological excavations of an ancient Roman domus.
+Today, the museum remains part of the Musei in Commune network and is free to the public.

 Museum

 Among the works are Egyptian, Assyrian, and Phoenician art, as well as Greek sculptures of the classical period.
 The 400 works of the collection are divided according to the civilization and are displayed in nine rooms, on the first and second floors, while the ground floor contains a small reception area.

 First floor

 On the first floor Egyptian works are presented in Rooms I and II.
 Room II includes works from Mesopotamia, including cuneiform tablets of the third millennium BCE and items from neo-Assyrian palaces dating from the ninth and seventh centuries BCE.
 The third room contains two important Phoenician items together with some Etruscan art, while the fourth displays works from Cyprus.